Farow/hexchat-scripts/README.md

 Complete files or directories with Shift-Tab, or just Tab for /load, /unload or /reload.
 This script will try to return relative paths when possible.
 You can set custom paths to look for and a limit for cycling between completitions.

+#### force-specified-colours.pl
+Removes all formating from the text events you specify so that your own colours can be used for the whole event.
+No more nasty quit messages with 12345 colours.

 #### hide-whois-end.pl
 Doesn't let HexChat display whois end messages.
 They're useless anyway.